 $ cd luax

-$ bang -- debug # generate build.ninja in debug mode
+$ tools/bang.lua -- debug san # generate build.ninja in debug mode with sanitizers

 $ ninja test # run tests on the host

-In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at cdelord.fr/hey.
+In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at cdelord.fr/pub.
 These archives contain LuaX as well as some other softwares more or less related to LuaX.

 Warning: There are Linux binaries linked with musl and glibc.
 The musl binaries are platform independent but can not load shared libraries.
 The glibc binaries can load shared libraries but may depend on some specific glibc versions on the host.